ChemRxnEngLab/GibbsEnergyMinimizationModel/README.md

 # Gibbs-Energy-Minimization

 ## Description
-The software represents an implementation of the Gibbs-energy minimization method [1, 2] to derive the equilibrium composition for reacting systems.
+The software represents an implementation of the Gibbs free energy minimization method [1, 2] to derive the equilibrium composition for reacting systems.
 Fugacity coefficients are calculated by Soave-Redlich-Kwong equation of state [3].
 Acentric factors and critical properties are obtained from [2] and Gibbs free energy of formation data from [4].

 ## Usage
 Details will be added.